ben-d-r/wiremodal/weblog/2025/finitude.md

 # Canada Needs to Embrace Finitude

 _I wrote this article in February 2025 after Donald Trump had announced tariffs on Canada and Mexico.
 Things have progressed since then.
-I didn't post it because it feels a bit incomplete.
+I didn't post it because it feels a bit incomplete -- that said, it mostly captures my ideas on what happens next.
 I might update it as I learn more._

 The current North American trade war is nominally about border security and drug trafficking.
 At least, that's the pretence that Donald Trump is using.
 It's a bit baffling for Canadians as our border is not particularly porous -- if anything, we need to keep more talented Canadians here -- nor is there a huge drug problem.
 Certainly, it's tiny when compared to America's southern border.